myridia/get_excel/README.md

-# Webserver Requirments for js module
+# Webserver Requirments for the js module
-The webserver needs to serve .mjs files, for apache you can add and .htaccess file
+The webserver needs to serve .mjs files.
+In case of apache2 you can add a .htaccess file
-## Apache
+## Apache2 Example
 ```console
 <IfModule mod_mime.c>
   AddType text/javascript js mjs